marufrobin/maruf_store/readme.md

 - `@RestController`: Combines `@Controller` and `@ResponseBody`, indicating that the class is a controller and the return values of its methods should be written directly to the HTTP response body.
 - `@RequestMapping`: Maps HTTP requests to specific handler methods in the controller.
 - `@GetMapping`, `@PostMapping`, `@PutMapping`, `@DeleteMapping`: Shorthand annotations for `@RequestMapping` with specific HTTP methods.
+- `@Repository`: Indicates that a class is a Data Access Object (DAO) and should be managed by the Spring container.
+- `@Autowired`: Indicates that a dependency should be injected by the Spring container.
+- `@Service`: Indicates that a class is a service component in the Spring context.
+- `@Component`: Indicates that a class is a Spring component and should be managed by the Spring container.
 ---

 ## Dependency injection